Just as machines need fuel to operate, different types of healthy food and beverages provide fuel for the body and

 To use this with your students click here.

 View the slideshow to take students on a space mission to help them understand that choosing the best fuel for their body is important.
-Just like rockets need the right fuel, so do our bodies.
+Just like rockets need powerful fuel, so do our bodies.

 Help Kids Understand Nutritious Fuel

 Explain the following key points from the slideshow:

-Check for understanding: What nutritious foods do you fuel up with?
+Check for understanding: What are some nutritious foods you fuel up with?

 Challenge students to think of their bodies as rockets.
 What fuel will they choose for their next meal?
 Download the How to Build a Meal poster for students to post at home.